legendu-net/blog/misc/content/2013-10-21-html_css-tips.markdown

 1. code is for verbatim code while `<script> ... </script>` is for scripting code that will acutally run.

 3. you'd better use percent for width when formating paragraphs and so on, this is more portable `<p style="width:79%"> ... </p>`

 1. it seems that figcaption in html5 cannot align correctly, must rely on div to align, but only center works perfect.

+4. no difference between double vs single quotes in HTML